 It is foreseeable that collaborative law participation agreements and sessions will cross jurisdictional boundaries as parties relocate, and as the collaborative law process is carried on through conference calls between collaborative lawyers and parties in different states and even over the Internet.
-Choice of law determinations can be complex and to standards to resolve them sometimes indeterminate.
+Choice of law determinations can be complex and the standards to resolve them sometimes indeterminate.
 See UNIF.
-TRUST CODE § 107 (2005) (requiring courts to determine the meaning and effect of the terms of a trust by reference to "the law of the jurisdiction designated in the terms unless the designation of that jurisdiction's law is contrary to a strong public policy of the jurisdiction having the most significant relationship to the matter at issue; or in the absence of a controlling designation in the terms of the trust, the law of the jurisdiction having the most significant relationship to the matter at issue").
+TRUST CODE § 107, 7C U.L.A.
+436 (2000) (requiring courts to determine the meaning and effect of the terms of a trust by reference to "the law of the jurisdiction designated in the terms unless the designation of that jurisdiction's law is contrary to a strong public policy of the jurisdiction having the most significant relationship to the matter at issue; or in the absence of a controlling designation in the terms of the trust, the law of the jurisdiction having the most significant relationship to the matter at issue").
 Because it is often unclear which state's laws apply, the parties cannot be assured of the reach of their home state's provisions on the enforceability of collaborative law participation agreements and confidentiality protections.

-A Uniform Collaborative Law Act will help bring order and understanding of the collaborative law process across state lines, and encourage the growth and development of collaborative law in a number of ways.
+A Uniform Collaborative Law Rules and Act will help bring order and understanding of the collaborative law process across state lines and encourage the growth and development of collaborative law in a number of ways.
 It will ensure that collaborative law participation agreements entered into in one state are enforceable in another state if one of the parties moves or relocates.
-Enactment of the Uniform Collaborative Law Act will also ensure more predictable results if a communication made in collaborative law in one state is sought in litigation or other legal processes in another state.
+Enactment of the Uniform Collaborative Law Rules and Act will also ensure more predictable results if a communication made in collaborative law in one state is sought in litigation or other legal processes in another state.
 Parties to the collaborative law process cannot always know where the later litigation may occur.
 Without uniformity, there can be no firm assurance in any state that a privilege for communications during the collaborative law process will be recognized.
-Uniformity will add certainty on these issues, and thus will encourage better-informed party self-determination about whether to participate in collaborative law.
+Uniformity will add certainty on these issues, and thus will encourage betterinformed party self-determination about whether to participate in collaborative law.
+Note for enacting states: The provisions for regulation of collaborative law are presented in two formats for enactment- by court rules or legislation.
+The substantive provisions of each format are identical with the exception of several standard form clauses typically found in legislation.
+Each state considering adopting the Uniform Collaborative Law Rules (UCLR) or the Uniform Collaborative Law Act (UCLA) should review its practices and precedent to first determine whether the substantive provisions are best adopted by court rule or statute.
+The decision may vary from state to state depending on the allocation of authority between the legislature and the judiciary for regulation of contracts, alternative dispute resolution, and the legal profession.
+States may also decide to enact part of the substantive provisions by court rule and part by legislation.
+Specific comments following some particular rules or sections indicate whether the Drafting Committee recommends enactment by court rule or legislation.
+Drafting agencies may need to renumber sections and cross references depending on their decision concerning the appropriate method of enactment.